 Some other properties include:

-- Same weave fabrics may vary by yarn size, twist, fibre, count, design or finish
+Same weave fabrics may vary by yarn size, twist, fiber, count, design or finish

 Advantages of woven fabric